xmigrate/xmigrate-docs/docs/source/getting_started.rst

 Xmigrate can be run easily using the container image from xmigrate docker registry.
 We recommend to run the application with docker-compose file which is provided in the application repo.
-Also, consider changing the credentials used for MongoDB in the `docker-compose.yaml` file and provide the correct IP address of the server where xmigrate is getting set up in `BASE_URL` field.
+Also, consider changing the credentials used for Cassandra DB in the `docker-compose.yaml` file and provide the correct IP address of the server where xmigrate is getting set up in `BASE_URL` field.
 The IP address can be private or public but the servers which you want to migrate using xmigrate should have access to this IP.
 Here is an example,